Skip to main content

 845 677-7600 x139

 Jane Lucas studies microbial communities, which exist in nearly every environment and play a key role in nutrient cycling.
 These tiny and abundant microorganisms help fertilize plants and recycle organic debris, with important implications for agriculture and ecosystem health.
 Lucas is working to uncover the hidden complexity of microbial life, primarily in soils, from tropical forests to farmlands around the world.
-A central question: How are people impacting the composition and function of microbial communities?
+Central questions: How do global change factors combine with local human activities to affect belowground microbial communities?
+And how do those microbial changes impact soil health, productivity, and the carbon cycle?

 LUBCHENCO, J, BA MENGE, SD GARRITY, PJ LUBCHENCO, LR ASHKENAS, SD GAINES, R EMLET, Jane M. Lucas, and S STRAUSS.
 1984.
 “STRUCTURE, PERSISTENCE, AND ROLE OF CONSUMERS IN A TROPICAL ROCKY INTERTIDAL COMMUNITY (TABOGUILLA ISLAND, BAY OF PANAMA)”.
 JOURNAL OF EXPERIMENTAL MARINE BIOLOGY AND ECOLOGY 78 (1-2): 23-73,.